Laboehm/ME405_TermProject/README.md

 ### Electrical design

+The electrical system of this project was carefully constructed to integrate all of the system components while managing the pins.
+There are a finite number of pins, especially for certain types of function such as the analog pins which are required for all of the components to coexist.
+Without proper electrical pin management, we would have to exclude certain functions and the program all together may not work.
+For pin assignments, the respective datasheets were referenced for proper function assignments for the development board and specific components.
+The system is built around the STM32 Nucleo-L476RG pin headers, which serve as the central interface for programming the entirety of the system.
+Each component is assigned to specific pins that exactly match their function, so as not to result in any unexpected bugs or trouble in interfacing the code with the components.
+Additionally there will be a provided list of banned pins that overlap with other functions, which would cause critical errors if used

+---

 #### Power Connections
 | Cable Color | Nucleo Pin | Nucleo Pin Type | Romi PDB Pin | Component | Signal |
 |------------|-----------|----------------|-------------|----------|--------|
 | Red        | Vin       | Vin            | VSW         | Nucleo Board | ≈7.2V |
 | Black      | GND       | GND            | GND         | Nucleo Board | Ground |

+The provided  Motor Driver and Power Distribution Board (PDB) of the Romi Chassis sources the power for the system, so to power the Nucleo board we need to connect it to the PDB.
+The necessary 7.2V is sourced from the PDB, and delivered to the development board to power both the board itself and any peripherals powered by it.
+The Nucleo board receives power via the Vin pin from the PDB’s VSW pin, as noted in the table.
+This is a foundational part of the electrical composition, because this is how power is distributed to all of the other peripherals.

+---

 #### Encoder Connections
 | Cable Color | Nucleo Pin | Nucleo Pin Type | Romi PDB Pin | Component | Signal |